nunofachada/simoututils/README.md

 ![simout_ex01_07](https://cloud.githubusercontent.com/assets/3018963/11877086/02362194-a4e5-11e5-889d-95f82bd69fac.png)

-When plotting multiple replications this way, the figures tend to look somewhat heavy and slow to manipulate.
+When plotting multiple replications this way, the figures tend to look somewhat heavy and are slow to manipulate.
 We could alternatively plot only the output extremes (minimum and maximum of individual outputs at each iteration), and fill the space between with the output color.
 This can be accomplished by specifying the **f**ill 'type':